Lakshmisundaramoorthy/FoodRush-Food-Ordering-System/README.md

 cd FoodRush-Food-Ordering-System
 3. Install Python Dependencies

-Install the required packages:
+Install the required Python packages:

 pip install -r requirements.txt
 4. Configure MySQL

-Make sure MySQL Server is running.
+Make sure your MySQL Server is running.

 Import the provided SQL file:

 data_sql.sql

-using MySQL Workbench or the MySQL command line.
+You can import the SQL file using MySQL Workbench or the MySQL command line.

 5. Configure Environment Variables